HES-Informatica/ShowTheDocs/getting_started.md

     "title": "Show The Docs!",
     "description": "FlatFile Documentation Generator",
-    "favicon":"https://place-hold.it/100x100?text=STD", // absolute path to your favicon "author":"Your Name",
+    "favicon":"https://place-hold.it/100x100?text=STD", // absolute path to your favicon "color":"#FFFF00", // CSS color.
+Used as accent color.
+Default is orange "author":"Your Name",
     "logo": "https://place-hold.it/200x100?text=ShowTheDocs", // absolute path to your logo "downloadbutton": "http://github.com/zonaro/ShowTheDocs", //ommit if you want to hide download button